 In addition to changing the fonts themselves, you can also change the background and foreground colors of text being displayed.
-You can choose the colors for syntax highlighting, allowing, say, Stata commands to be displayed in a different color from arbitrary text.
-This syntax highlighting will be applied in both the Do-file Editor and the Command window.
-Dark mode is supported in macOS Mojave 10.14.2 or later.
+In the Do-file Editor, you can choose the colors for syntax highlighting, allowing, say, Stata commands to be displayed in a different color from arbitrary text.